Muzammal-Naseer/starter-academic/content/publication/PromptSRC-iccv23/index.md

 ---
-title: "Self-regulating Prompts: Foundational Model Adaptation without Forgetting "
+title: "Self-regulating Prompts: Foundational Model Adaptation without Forgetting"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here